 AI is becoming part of our lives more and more as computers and everyday items continue to develop and grow in complexity.
 Lorcan Colclough, Partner Mazars and Mark Kelly Co-Founder Alldus International and Founder of AI Ireland chat with Vincent about how AI is impacting businesses and changing the world around us.

 Sustainability, diversity, gender, social and employment issues; modern business leaders and companies have always sought to look at more than the bottom line but now reporting on these issues will become a legal requirement for many companies in Ireland.
-Mark Kennedy, managing partner, Mazars talks to Vincent about the changing board agenda and what new EU directives on non-financial reporting mean for companies.
+Mark Kennedy, Mazars Partner talks to Vincent about the changing board agenda and what new EU directives on non-financial reporting mean for companies.

 Have you planned for your future?
 With auto-enrollment around the corner, what is the future of pensions?
 Listen to Bernard Barron, Partner Mazars and Jerry Moriarty, CEO of the Irish Association of Pension Funds as they chat with Vincent about the pensions landscape right now and what's in store.